opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 Except for the Localization algorithm, all of the following algorithms can only support retrieving 10,000 documents from an index as an input.

-## K-Means
+## K-means

-K-Means is a simple and popular unsupervised clustering ML algorithm built on top of [Tribuo](https://tribuo.org/) library.
-K-Means will randomly choose centroids, then calculate iteratively to optimize the position of the centroids until each observation belongs to the cluster with the nearest mean.
+K-means is a simple and popular unsupervised clustering ML algorithm built on top of [Tribuo](https://tribuo.org/) library.
+K-means will randomly choose centroids, then calculate iteratively to optimize the position of the centroids until each observation belongs to the cluster with the nearest mean.

 ### Parameters